I’m desperately trying to see these woods, (and flowers) from a different perspective.

 Note: it has occurred to me that some of you may think my colours here are wrong.
 Well let just explain what I did so you can see why that is not the case.
 I did use a polarizer, (which cut down the reflections and saturated the colours a tad) then in post I applied some curves and levels, but didn’t push the colours at all.

-What you see here is a strange phenomena, it looks like autumn colours
+What you see here is a strange phenomena, it looks like autumn colours in spring.

 The very reason I was attracted to this spot is the strange combination of contrasting colours from the unnatural blue to wonderful golden leaves of the copper beach to the fresh new vibrant greens of the normal beach.